 Cooking super easy basmati rice, following the right technique.
 This is how to cook basmati rice Indian style.

 Soak basmati rice in cold water.
 Then rinse the rice with abundant water.
+Cover with enough water to cover by 2 inches.

 Rinse and remove excess starch from the soaked rice using a fine mesh strainer.